peterwwillis/github-pages-jekyll-base/README.md

 The Docker images copy the Gemfile and then call 'bundle install' to set up Jekyll.
 If your dependencies change, the Docker image will automatically rebuild.

+The generated site pages as well as any vendor-specific Ruby files are kept in the container with the `-d /_site` option to Jekyll.
+You can also map these to a Docker volume.

 You can also modify the 'jekyll.sh' script to perform other actions before it runs `jekyll` inside the container.